ANUcybernetics/perceptron-apparatus/README.md

 ## TODO

-- rename `r_outer` to just `radius` for all rings, because it's not actually a hard "clip" radius; more of a guide
 - migrate to a Module-based design
 - add shared tick lines to radial slider rings
 - update all sliders based on notebook design